Uclusion/uclusion-blog/_posts/2021-09-27-what-is-uclusion.md

 image: assets/images/Uclusion_Logo_FullColor_Lg.svg
 featured: true
 ---
-Product generation includes all activities required to build a product.
 The daily routine of a software developer typically includes much more than just coding.
 Even including code reviews and reading and updating tickets still ignores much of the work a developer does.

 When my co-founder, Ben, and I started looking at tools available to developers a strange pattern emerged.
 There are developer specific tools for coding, code reviews, bug tracking and reporting like Kanban boards.
 For the rest of what a developer does there are only generic tools like email, chat and meetings.

-In fact we stumbled for a long time even on the terminology for what a developer does.
+In fact, we stumbled for a long time even on the terminology for what a developer does.
 We needed a term for the larger picture of a software developer's work activities and so coined "product generation".
 Therefore, the missing category of software designed for developers are "product gen tools".